-What is a Data Security Platform?
+What are Data Security Platforms?

 While these features can be found in existing tools, there is a greater shift towards platforms that consolidate them and allow for more end-to-end control over data privacy and security.
 In a 2022 survey, Gartner found that 75% of organizations are actively pursuing security vendor consolidation, up from 29% in 2020.
 How should this influence your choice of DSP?